logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 For compatibility with the PMHC, reports based on hAPI data exclude episodes (and corresponding service contacts, collection occasions and potentially clients) that involve more than one organisation.

+For each entity (headspace centre or PHN) the A12 reports 2 lines:

+* "As lead organisation"
+* "As delivery organisation"

+The headspace enhancement of the PMHC MDS model adds a "delivery organisation" to both the service contact record and the collection occasion records.
+This can be different to the organisation that initiated the episode (the "lead organisation").
+The A12 reports any episode that has at least one collection occasion or service contact delivered by an organisation that is not the lead organisation.
+Thus any particular organisation can operate in lead and/or delivery context.

+The "As lead organisation" means the entity initiated the episode but at least one collection occasion or service contact was delivered away from that entity.
+All activity pertaining to such episodes is reported in this row.

+"As delivery organisation" reports all activity for all episodes the entity was not the lead organisation for, but delivered at least one collection occasion or service contact for.
+This second view is a better indicator of work that an organisation was involved with but is not included in the bulk of the headspace reports.
+Note that a single episode can appear more than once in the "As delivery organisation" line but only ever once in the "As lead organisation" line.

 The A12 tallies the number of contacts/episodes/contacts/collections occasions that are delivered by multiple organisations.
 It is based on